 Paula believes that preaching abstinence before marriage to already sexually active teens is like closing the stable door after the horse has bolted.
-It is outdated, unrealistic, and unhelpful, especially to teens who find themselves facing a crisis pregnancy, and at a terrifying crossroads in their life.
-Her talk will particularly resonate with any lost or troubled souls in the audience who may be secretly facing seemingly insurmountable challenges in their own lives – to let them know they are not alone, that there is help out there, and hope for healing.
+It is outdated, unrealistic, and unhelpful, especially to teens who find themselves facing a crisis pregnancy, and at a terrifying crossroads in their young lives.

-During her talk, Paula provides factually sound information on abortion, fostering, adoption, and teen parenthood options, as well as food for thought on how the choices teens make now will impact on every facet of their future wellbeing, over both the short and long term.
+Instead, she provides factually sound information on abortion, adoption, fostering, and teen parenthood options, as well as food for thought on how the choices teens make now will impact on every facet of their future wellbeing, over both the short and long term.
 She is not prescriptive in her advice, and advocates neither a pro-choice nor pro-life stance.
-Rather, she calls for introspection and critical thinking from the teens themselves, pointing them to geographic-specific resources, like family planning and abortion clinics closest to their school, and encouraging ownership of all matters related to their sexual and reproductive health.
+Rather, she calls for introspection and critical thinking from the teens themselves, pointing them to geographic-specific resources, like family planning and abortion clinics closest to their school, and encourages ownership of all matters related to their sexual and reproductive health.

 At the end of her talk, Paula opens the floor to questions.
 She lets the teens know they are in a safe space, and that no question is off limits.
 She is cognisant of the fact these are sensitive topics, and that members of the audience will be coming from different cultural, religious, and family backgrounds.
 Teachers observing this interactive session will be able to pick up on areas where they feel the teens need more information, and fine-tune the focus of their in-class discussions and debates going forward.